jimhigson/oboe.js/writing/main/3_Background.md

 operation of an idealised CPU rather than an abstract machine capable of executing on an actual CPU.

 Criticisms of Node.
 Esp from Erlang etc devs.
+Pyramid code and promises.

 Web browsers hosting REST clients
 ---------------------------------